Intel Core i9 vs Xeon: Which CPU is More Powerful?

 Socket

 However, there are some exceptions to this rule.
 For example, some of Intel’s new “K” series processors use the same LGA 1151 socket as previous generation CPUs.
 So, if you have an LGA 1151 motherboard, you could theoretically use any LGA 1151 CPU.
-Make sure the processor you want to buy is compatible with the socket on your motherhood.
+Make sure the processor you want to buy is compatible with the socket on your motherboard.

 Cache